gradle/gradle/design-docs/testing-improvements.md

 I'm hoping we won't have to implement it.
 I don't know how popular the Reporter is.
 Also the problem can be avoided by using the Reporter methods that also print to the standard output (which is nice because the messages show up in IDE).

+## Separate test report generation from test execution

+Configure a `TestReport` task to always run after the `Test` task, and change the `TestReport` type to implement `Reporting`.
+Remove (via deprecation) the reporting from the `Test` task type.

 ## Bug GRADLE-2524: Missing stuff in TestNG output

 ### Problem